Phillip-England/cfa-suite/README.md

 # About

 Chick-fil-A Suite is a web application for Chick-fil-A restaurants.
-It contains features which are generally useful amongst a wide variaty of Chick-fil-A Businesses.
+It contains features which are generally useful amongst a wide variaty of Chick-fil-A's.

 Thank you for using Chick-fil-A Suite!
 We hope this web application simplifies and enhances your business systems for Chick-fil-A locations.
 Happy serving! 🐔🍟